turp/workshop.intro-to-copilot/README.md

 - Modernizing syntax and patterns
 - Identifying and fixing deprecated API usage

-**Best practice:** Use Agent mode for refactoring tasks that span multiple files.
+**Best practice:** Use the `@workspace` agent for refactoring tasks that span multiple files.
 The agent can understand dependencies between files and make coordinated changes across your codebase.

 #### 5. Work Asynchronously with Multiple AI Sessions

 When you're deep in a coding session, waiting for model replies can break your flow.
 You can leverage Copilot's chat for multiple parallel tasks while staying focused on your main work.

 **Parallel task approach:**
-- Open multiple Copilot chat windows for different tasks
+- Open multiple Copilot chat sessions for different tasks
+- Use specialized agents for each task (`@workspace` for code, custom agents for specific workflows)
 - Queue up distinct tasks: documentation, type definitions, validation, tests
 - Continue working locally while AI processes each request
 - Review and integrate results as they complete